OPS445-Students-Summer2025/OPS445NCC-S25-NCC-Group-4/README.md

 featuring
 - make log file directory

-How to use logger2 as import
+How to use logtool as import

-from logger2 import write_log
+from logtool import write_log

 write_log("Backup Or Restore Log")

 ## final version loggin tool is logtool.py
-from logtool import writelog